albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 cd ../../../
 ```

 Then download it with `scp` command.

 ```
 sudo scp username@your_ip:/temp.zip /Downloads
 ```

 it will download from server and save to the Downloads folder. `/Downloads` is the destination where you save the file.

 ## 4. Install resources monitoring for vps

 We are using [webmin](https://www.webmin.com/deb.html). this for monitoring server resources like CPU, RAM, and memory.
 We dont know the resource usage hubs yet, so we must monitoring it.

 Maybe on installation of web min you got some error like me

-**Cant connet on port 10000**
+**Can't connet on port 10000**

 the default port of webmin is 10000 but some ISP block that port. so we need to change with 1000. [see](https://serverfault.com/a/578397)

 and don't forget about we must allow rules on `ufw` firewall

 ```
 sudo ufw allow proto tcp from any to any port 1000